 The nationwide test is a necessary part of making sure the Emergency Mobile Alert system works well.

-The nationwide test is sent to cell towers all over New Zealand and we expect approximately three million phones are capable of receiving the alert.
+The nationwide test is sent to cell towers all over New Zealand and we expect approximately four million phones are capable of receiving the alert.

 Give us feedback about Emergency Mobile Alert.
 Information collected in this survey is used to make ongoing improvements to the alerting platform, which is used to keep people in New Zealand safe.